lluism/DLA_movies/README.md

 ## DLA_movies
-# Composite quasar and damped Lyman alpha system spectra - movies
+# Composite Quasar and Damped Lyman Alpha System Spectra - movies

   This repositori is linked to our paper "The mean metal-line absorption spectrum of DLAs in BOSS", http://adsabs.harvard.edu/abs/2016arXiv161002711M

 It is created for illustrative purposes.
-Here I briefly describe the make-off for the movies but, please, check the article for detailed explanations.
+Here I briefly describe the make-off for the movies but, please, check the article for detailed explanations on the calculations.

   Feel free to use the movies for your own scientific purposes, and let me know if you want to know more about this, or have questions, comments, etc. "lluismasribas [AT] gmail [DOT] com "